mmistakes/minimal-mistakes/_posts/2023-03-03-incontext-influences.md

 For more details and additional experiments (ablation studies, case studies on recency bias, and comparisons to baselines) please check out our [paper](https://arxiv.org/abs/2302.11042) and [code](https://github.com/DebugML/incontext_influences).
 <!-- We have also included in our pipeline in-context influence calculations based on the new [LLaMA](https://arxiv.org/abs/2302.13971) models 🦙. -->

+Concurrent to our work, Chang and Jia (2023) also employ influences to study in-context learning.
+They show the efficacy of influence-based selection on many non-SuperGLUE tasks.
+You can check out their work [here](https://arxiv.org/abs/2212.10378).
+{: .notice--info}

 ### Citation